carpentries/instructor-training/episodes/03-expertise.md

 that depend on precisely the knowledge they have come to learn, but which they do not yet have.
-The real problem is that every such failure reinforces the belief that computing is hard, and that they'd have a better chance of making next Thursday's conference submission deadline if they kept doing things the way they always have.
+The real problem is that every such failure reinforces the belief that computing is hard, and that they would have a better chance of making next Thursday's conference submission deadline if they kept doing things the way they always have.
 For these reasons,
 we have adopted a "teach most immediately useful first" approach.